Aum12340/StringGeneratorBot/README.md

-# Pyrogram and Telethon String Session Bot [@WarFadeStringGeneratorBot](https://t.me/WarFadeStringGeneratorBot)
+# Pyrogram & Telethon String Session Bot [@WarFadeStringGeneratorBot](https://t.me/WarFadeStringGeneratorBot)

 > A star ⭐ from you means a lot to us!